Single column cash book

 Format of single column cash book

 • Description: The description column is used to record the account titles to be debited or credited as a result of each cash transaction.
 A short explanation (also known as narration) of each cash transaction may also be written in this column.
-This column is sometime titled as “particulars”.
+This column is sometimes titled “particulars.”

-• Voucher No: Voucher is a document that supports a business transaction.
+• Voucher No: A voucher is a document that supports a business transaction.
 This column is used to record the serial number of a receipt voucher or payment voucher.

 • Posting reference: This column is used to write the page number of each ledger account named in the description column of the cash book.

-• Amount: The amount column of single column cash book is used to record the money value of each cash transaction.
+• Amount: The amount column of a single-column cash book is used to record the money value of each cash transaction.

 Balancing a single column cash book

-The single column cash book has only one money column which is totaled and balanced like a traditional T-account.
-At the end of each month or another appropriate period, the amount column of both sides are totaled.
+The single-column cash book has only one money column, which is totaled and balanced like a traditional T-account.
+At the end of each month or another appropriate period, the amount column of both sides is totaled.
 The difference between totals is written on the lighter side below all other entries.
-This difference is the closing cash balance for the current period and is usually termed as balance carried down (balance c/d).
-In next period, it becomes the opening cash balance and is usually termed as balance brought down (balance b/d).
+This difference is the closing cash balance for the current period and is usually termed the balance carried down (balance c/d).
+In the next period, it becomes the opening cash balance and is usually termed the balance brought down (balance b/d).

 Posting entries from single column cash book to ledger accounts